Unstructured-IO/unstructured/docs/source/connectors.rst

 To install all dependencies for this connector run: ``pip install unstructured[elasticsearch]``

-``GCS Connector``
+``Google Cloud Storage Connector``
 ------------------
-You can batch load the files you have stored in GCS with the `GCS Connector <https://github.com/Unstructured-IO/unstructured/blob/main/unstructured/ingest/connector/gcs.py>`_.
+You can batch load the files you have stored in Google Cloud Storage with the `GCS Connector <https://github.com/Unstructured-IO/unstructured/blob/main/unstructured/ingest/connector/gcs.py>`_.
 You can find an example of how to use it `here <https://github.com/Unstructured-IO/unstructured/blob/f5541c7b0b1e2fc47ec88da5e02080d60e1441e2/examples/ingest/google_cloud_storage/ingest.sh>`_.

 To install all dependencies for this connector run: ``pip install unstructured[gcs]``